Yaosaur/Today/README.md

 # Today

-Today is a project management app meant to be used with the [Today API](https://github.com/Yaosaur/Today-API) to help users collaborate and keep track of tasks that need to be completed for their projects.
+Today is a project management app meant to be used with the [Today API](https://github.com/Yaosaur/Today-API) to help users collaborate on projects.
+These projects can be broken into smaller tasks which can later be updated and commented on as the project grows.

+## Demo

+The live site is currently hosted [here](https://today-pm.herokuapp.com/).

 ## Features